mynameiswilson/sbdm/_posts/2022-09-12-my-term-is-ending-but-the-future-is-bright-for-lpas.md

 - reflection
 tags:
 - LPAS
-excerpt: "A reflection on my time as SBDM parent representative for LPAS (2020-2022)"
+excerpt: "A reflection on my time as SBDM parent representative for LPAS (2020-2022).
+Where we were, where we are going, what we achieved."
 ---

 This month will be my final month as one of two parent representatives for LPAS' SBDM council.